-Stacker has compiled a list of the most popular breakfast spot in every state using data from Foursquare.
-Foursquare’s algorithm, which gives restaurants a rating out of ten points, predicts the “best” restaurant or establishment by incorporating check-ins, rating signals, category matches, tips, and photo trends to determine the top-ranked restaurant in each state.
+While the most important meal of the day got off to a late start, Stacker has compiled a list of the most popular breakfast spots in every state using data from Foursquare.
+Foursquare’s algorithm, which gives restaurants a rating out of 10 points, predicts the “best” restaurant or establishment by incorporating check-ins, rating signals, category matches, tips, and photo trends to determine the top-ranked restaurant in each state.

-The Original Pancake House in Birmingham, Ala., is a chain famous for its Dutch baby pancakes and cheese grits.
-Reviewers say the restaurant is known to dish out massive portions, so make sure to come hungry.
+The Original Pancake House in Birmingham, Alabama, is a chain famous for its Dutch baby pancakes and cheese grits.
+Reviewers say the restaurant is known to dish out massive portions, so come hungry.
 People are also known to dine in their pajamas on the weekends.

 Be sure to make a reservation at Snow City Cafe in Anchorage, Alaska, either through Yelp or the restaurant's website.
 This breakfast spot offers lots of vegan options and uses local produce and meat.
 Customers rave about the eatery’s Kodiak Eggs Benedict.

 Arizona: Matt's Big Breakfast

 - Address: 116 East Garfield Street (at N 1st St.), Phoenix

 Matt’s Big Breakfast in Phoenix, Arizona, offers a "build your own omelet" option.
 The restaurant also has homemade lemonade, so try the honey or blueberry variety.
 The restaurant is family-friendly but often has a long wait.

 Susan’s Restaurant in Springdale, Arkansas, offers all-day breakfast, so locals can feel free to sleep in.
 Customers rave about the chicken-fried steak special, and if you don’t want steak, you can also substitute it for chicken-fried chicken.
 The restaurant is open seven days a week and closes on Christmas and Thanksgiving.